onyx-platform/onyx/doc/design/masterless.md

 #### Task Schedulers

 Each Onyx job is configured with exactly one task scheduler.
 The task scheduler is specified at the time of calling `submit-job`.
 The purpose of the task scheduler is to control the order in which available peers are allocated to which tasks.
-There are currently two kinds of schedulers - Greedy and Round Robin.
+There are a few different Task Scheduler implementations, listed below.
+To use each, call `onyx.api/submit-job`.
+The second argument of this function is a map.
+Supply a `:task-scheduler` key and map it to the value specified below.

 ##### Greedy Task Scheduler

 The Greedy Task Scheduler takes a topological sort of the workflow for a specific job.
 As peers become available, this scheduler always assigns the next peer to the *earliest* task in the sorted workflow that is not complete.
 For example, if a workflow has a topological sort of tasks A, B, C, and D, this scheduler assigns each peer to task A.

+To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/greedy`.

 **Task Completion**